Pre-service teachers who commenced a teacher education course from 2019 onwards

-Your application will be assessed by the department, in line with requirements for graduates seeking approval to teach in NSW public schools, to have:
+Your application will be assessed by the department and will progress in line with requirements for graduates seeking approval to teach in NSW public schools to:

-- completed and provided evidence of successful professional experience/practicum reports attesting to readiness for success in the classroom.
+- provide evidence of completed and successful professional experience/practicum reports attesting to readiness for success in the classroom

 3. Progress your application

 At this point, you can retrieve your application and have the option to request interim approval to teach.
 Interim approval has the benefit of enabling you to work as a casual or temporary teacher before completing your studies.
 If you have requested interim approval and have met the requirements to be a high-quality teacher, you will receive your 12-month interim approval to teach.
 You do not have to wait until your application has been assessed and validated.
 Interim approvals can be issued prior to the completion of your final practicum.